Penn-CISDA/penn-cisda.github.io/_posts/guides/2022-06-06-first-year-classes.md

 ---
 layout: guide # Don't change this
-title: What Classes Should You Take In Your First Year? # change this
+title: What Classes Should You Take In Your First Year?
+(Outdated Fall 2023) # change this

 # delete one of the submitted_by fields
 submitted_by: "Alyssa Hwang"